 \subsection{A Kolmogorov-Style No Free Lunch Theorem}

-A corollary of \autoref{e.cond-kolmogorov-by-ce} is that if the dataset is incompressible, then no model can do better than random chance in the limit of a large dataset, as we show in Theorem 1.
-Since compressible datasets in uniformly sampled data are exponentially unlikely, we can prove our own version of the no free lunch theorem directly from this constraint on complexity.
-With very high probability, on any given uniformly sampled dataset, learning is impossible. \begin{theorem} Let $(X,Y)$ be a labeled dataset with $n$ data points and uniformly sampled random labels from $C$ classes.
+A corollary of \autoref{e.cond-kolmogorov-by-ce} is that if the dataset is incompressible, then no model can do better than random chance in the large dataset limit, as we show in \cref{theorem}.
+Since compressible datasets in uniformly sampled data are exponentially unlikely, we can prove our own version of the no free lunch theorem.
+With very high probability, on any given uniformly sampled dataset, learning is impossible. \begin{theorem} Let $(X,Y)$ be a dataset with $n$ data points and uniformly sampled random labels from $C$ classes.
 Then, with probability at least $1-\delta$, for every classifier $p(y|x)$,

 where CE$(p)$ is the empirical cross entropy of the classifier $p(y|x)$ on the data.
 Thus for any model of bounded size, if the size of the dataset is large enough, the model cannot represent any classifier with cross entropy appreciably smaller than that attained from random guess.

-\textbf{Proof:} See \autoref{app:nfl-proof} \end{theorem} Like any of the no free lunch theorems, the necessary existence of unsolvable problems initially seems limiting, but here we see that the incompressiblility of the datasets from the uniform distribution is the fundamental issue that would impair learning.
-On compressible datasets (ones with less than maximal complexity), learning is possible.
+Proof found in \autoref{app:nfl-proof}. \end{theorem} Like any of the no free lunch theorems, the necessary existence of unsolvable problems initially seems limiting.
+However, learning is in fact possible on compressible datasets (ones with less than maximal complexity).

 \begin{abox} Real datasets are highly unlike the high complexity samples from the uniform distribution, associated with no free lunch theorems, where learning is impossible.
 The common structure shared by real datasets nullifies the limitations imposed by no free lunch theorems. \end{abox}